 - Fuel delivery or pressure malfunction (High fuel pressure, bad fuel injector)

 How Serious is the P0172 Code?

 Depending on what’s creating the imbalance, your negligence can lead to bigger problems down the road.
-You don’t want to deal with more repairs because you put off getting the repairs performed.
+You don’t want to deal with more repairs later on because you put off getting the repairs you needed now.

 What Repairs Can Fix the P0172 Code?

 The only way to figure out what’s causing the P0172 DTC is to run through the complete diagnostic exam.
 Otherwise, you could replace parts that aren’t defective.

 After your evaluation, you might find one of these common issues to be the culprit.

 - Clean/replace the mass air flow (MAF) sensor

 - Clean/replace the oxygen sensor